The International Offshore Crane and Lifting Conference

 Inspection and maintenance

-Rieno Graveland, Heerema, NL
+Rieno Graveland, Principle (lead) Engineer Cranes, Heerema, NL

 15.30 Coffee Break/Exhibition